Lord Voldemort: Reception

 Several people have drawn a parallel between Voldemort and some politicians.
 Rowling has said that Voldemort was "a sort of" Adolf Hitler, and that there is some parallel with Nazism in her books.
 Rowling also compared Voldemort to Joseph Stalin.
 Alfonso Cuarón, director of Harry Potter and the Prisoner of Azkaban compared Voldemort to George W. Bush and Saddam Hussein, who he said "...have selfish interests and are very much in love with power.
 Also, a disregard for the environment.
 A love for manipulating people."
 Andrew Slack and the Harry Potter Alliance compare media consolidation in the US to Voldemort's regime in Deathly Hallows and its control over the Daily Prophet and other media saying that "Once Voldemort took over every form of media in the wizarding world, Dumbledore's Army and the Order of the Phoenix formed an independent media movement called 'Potterwatch'.
 Now the HP Alliance and Wizard Rock have come together to fight for a Potterwatch movement in the real world to fight back against Big VoldeMedia from further pushing out local and foreign news, minority representation, and the right to a Free Press."
-Julia Turner of Slate Magazine also noted similarities between the events of Harry Potter and the Half-Blood Prince and the War on Terror.
+Julia Turner of Slate Magazine also noted similarities between the events of Harry Potter and the Half-Blood Prince and the war on terror.
 She said that Voldemort commits acts of terrorism such as destroying bridges, murdering innocents, and forcing children to kill their elders.
 Rowling compared Voldemort to Donald Trump during his 2016 presidential campaign.

-Voldemort has also been compared with other characters within fiction, for example Sauron from The Lord of the Rings; they are, during the time when the main plot takes place, seeking to recover their lost power after having been considered dead or at least no longer a threat, and are also so feared that they are sometimes unnamed.
+Voldemort has also been compared to other fictional characters, such as Sauron from The Lord of the Rings; they are, during the time when the main plot takes place, seeking to recover their lost power after having been considered dead or at least no longer a threat, and are also so feared that they are sometimes unnamed.

-IGN listed Voldemort as their seventh favourite Harry Potter character, calling him "truly frightening".
+The entertainment website IGN listed Voldemort as the seventh best Harry Potter character, calling him "truly frightening".